6 houses razed as 2 Anambra communities renew hostilities – The Sun Nigeria

 Efforts to get reaction from a youth leader in Odekpe village, Mr Ernest Udoba, who had narrated to Daily Sun their community’s side of the story after the last clash proved abortive as he did not pick calls to his phone.
 He did not also return same as at the time of filing this report.

-Meanwhile, the Police Public Relations Officer in the state, Haruna Mohammed, a Superintendent of Police, said that the police command has not gotten information about any fresh crisis between the two villages.
+Anambra state Police Public Relations Officer ,SP Haruna Mohammed, said the police command has not received information about any fresh crisis between the two villages.

-He punctured Uzor’s claim of renewed hostility saying that the joint security forces stationed in the areas have not reported any renewed battle between the two villages.

-“All I know is that joint security forces are there and they are monitoring the situation.
-And we have not received any information”, said the PPRO.

 Leave a Reply